ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.eventlist/README.md

 Additionally, the messages to messengers could be sent only if alarm mode is ON.

 Use case:
-- E.g. door sensor can send the messages only if nobody is home.
+- E.g., door sensor can send the messages only if nobody is home.
 Else the events about door opening will be only collected in the event list.

 ## Possible presentations